dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 You can set a breakpoint on a line of code in any tool that can show you it.
-The editor is the obvious tool to use, but you can also breakpoint lines of code that you can see in the debugger’s source pane or the browser’s Source page.
+The editor is the obvious tool to use, but you can also breakpoint lines of code that you can see in the debugger's source pane or the browser's Source page.

 To set a breakpoint in any of these situations, click on the leftmost column of the line you wish to breakpoint.
 You can only do this for